Sexuality of James VI and I: Esmé Stewart, 1st Duke of Lennox

 The King first made Aubigny a gentleman of the bedchamber.
 Later, he appointed him to the Privy Council and created him earl and finally duke of Lennox.
 Lennox was potentially able to interest James in the Catholic religion and effect cultural change at court, controlling access to the king's bedchamber.
 Under the influence of Lennox, James acquired a new wardrobe, learnt to dance, and practiced French-inspired courtly riding exercises.
 In Presbyterian Scotland the thought of a Catholic duke irked many, and Lennox had to make a choice between his Catholic faith or his loyalty to James.
 In the end, Lennox chose James and the king taught him the doctrines of Calvinism.
 The Scottish Kirk remained suspicious of Lennox after his public conversion and took alarm when he had the Earl of Morton tried and beheaded on charges of treason.
 The Scottish ministry was also warned that the duke sought to "draw the King to carnal lust".

 In response, the Scottish nobles plotted to oust Lennox.
 They did so by luring James to Ruthven Castle as a guest, but then kept him as prisoner for ten months; the Lord Enterprisers then forced him to banish Lennox.
 The duke journeyed back to France and kept a secret correspondence with James.
 Lennox, in these letters, says he gave up his family "to dedicate myself entirely to you"; he prayed to die for James to prove "the faithfulness which is engraved within my heart, which will last forever."
 The former duke wrote, "Whatever might happen to me, I shall always be your faithful servant... you are alone in this world whom my heart is resolved to serve.
 And would to God that my breast might be split open so that it might be seen what is engraven therein."

 James was devastated by the loss of Lennox.
-On his return to France, Lennox had met a frosty reception as an apostate Catholic.
+He sent a servant to France with a gold button from his doublet as a gift for Lennox, which he had worn next to his heart.
+Lennox had met a frosty reception in France as an apostate Catholic.
 The Scottish nobles had thought that they would be proven right in their convictions that Lennox's conversion was artificial when he returned to France.
 Instead, the former duke remained Presbyterian and died shortly after.
 It was said that William Schaw brought Lennox's heart to Scotland.
 James had repeatedly vouched for Lennox's religious sincerity and memorialized him in a poem called Ane Tragedie of the Phoenix, which likened him to an exotic bird of unique beauty killed by envy.